sowmya1283/hangman_python/README.md

 * People who want to improve their vocabulary.
 * People who to play hangman game online.
 * People who wants to get rid of boredom and entertain themselves.
-* Aspiring coders who want to learn python coding through this game.
+* Aspiring coders who want to learn python coding, can refer the cited tutorials.

 ​
 #### **User Stories:**
-* As a user, I want to understand the premise of the game.
+* As a user, I want to start a new game of hangman.
-* As a user, I want to quickly learn and understand the rules of the game and its instructions.
+* As a user, I want to learn and understand the instructions.
-* As a user, I want a clean and simple user interface (UI).
+* As a user, I want to select from Menu (Whether I want to play game, see instructions or exit).
 * As a user, I want the game to run smoothly and bug-free.
-* As a user, I want to be able to choose whether or not to play again when the game ends.
+* As a user, when I win or lose I should get a clear message about game status.
-* As a user, I want to be able to win against the computer.
+* As a user, when I provide invalid characters or inpit, I should be displayed with the proper error messages.

 ​
 #### **Site Aims:**
-* To offer the user a smooth and bug free version of a classic game with a slightly different twist.
+* To offer user a online, bug free and smooth version of classic hangman game.
-* To provide a clean and simple interface for the user with no need to reference external sources.
+* To provide a user interface which is clean and simple with no need to refernce external sources.
-* To provide clear instructions and a win condition.
+* To provide clear instructions on how to the game.
-* To provide an enjoyable user experience of playing battleships.
+* To provide an enjoyable user experience of playing hangman guessing game.
-* To provide an interesting and entertaining Star Wars-based version of the game.

 <br>

 #### **Lucid Chart:**

+Project planning has been done with the Lucid Chart[LucidChart](https://www.lucidchart.com).

-To help with the planning stages​​ of this project, I used [LucidChart](https://www.lucidchart.com) This proved to be very useful tool when it came to visualising the various processes involved in recreating a Battleships style game.
+This proved to be very useful tool when it came to visualising the various processes involved in recreating a Battleships style game.
 Whilst the concept is quite simple, the logic involved proved slightly more difficult.

 This is the flow chart which assisted the development of the game: